-Rose Collis is a critically-acclaimed writer, performer and alternative historian who has been based in East Sussex since 1997.
+Rose Collis is a critically-acclaimed author, playwright, performer, singer, musician, producer and alternative historian who has been based in East Sussex since 1997.

 After leaving school, she trained in secretarial and admin skills and worked as a temp while making early forays into fringe music and theatre via the Oval House, in tandem with her burgeoning activism courtesy of the legendary Brixton gay community.